Update: Kisi now has Zapier actions. It is no longer necessary to use Zapier’s webhook action to connect with Skedda.

 Create a scheduled unlock

 This unlocks a lock or group of locks for the duration of the booking or another duration that you set (ex. first 10 minutes of the booking).
-You can run this Zap to create the schedule a set time before the booking starts, ideally once the booking is locked-in in Skedda.
+You can run this Zap to create the schedule for a set time before the booking starts, ideally once the booking is locked in, in Skedda.
 If you use the external calendar (synced to Skedda) trigger, you just need to allow time for the calendar to sync with Skedda before running this Zap.

-Example workflow: Skedda > Speedy script > Google Calendar > Webhooks Zap > Kisi
+Skedda > Speedy script > Google Calendar > Webhooks Zap > Kisi

 This option gives the most flexibility to your booking holders and anyone attending the booking; however, it is the least secure.
 If the booking holder doesn't show up there is no way for Skedda/Kisi to know and the door will still be unlocked automatically.
 If you do choose this option, it is recommended that you require your users to notify you if they won't be coming to their booking in your terms and conditions.
 That way you can manually cancel the Zap or delete the scheduled unlock in Kisi to prevent unintended users from accessing your space.